wobyjs/soby/readme.md

 // Create an Observable with an initial value and a special "false" equality function, which is a shorthand for `() => false`, which causes the Observable to always notify its observers when its setter is called

 const oFalse = $( 1, { equals: false } );

+// Create an Observable with a type constraint that only accepts string values

+const oString = $( 'initial value', { type: 'string' } );

+// This would work fine
+oString('new value');

+// This would throw a TypeError at runtime
+// oString(123); // TypeError: Expected value of type 'string', but received 'number'

 // Getter